AG2048/hardware_mm_engines/sum_stationary_integration/test_processor/README.md

 We can run by `make clean && make` to clear out the sim_build directory every re-run

 Also consider if we can get the waveform so we can better verify the results.

+## Important Note:
+This test was completed with an older version of `processor`, which the input id not require IDs, if this test should be run again, make sure that we can simulate `ID=0`.